Menopause. It’s for older women, isn’t it? But early menopause can strike girls even in their teens.

 The Daisy Network was created in 1995 to provide support to women who have been diagnosed with POI, along with their families and partners.

-They understand that this diagnosis can feel incredibly isolating and often women are left confused and unsure where to go next.
+They understand that this diagnosis can feel incredibly isolating and often women are confused and unsure where to go next.